Are Vinaya Monks Easy to Support?

 The Benefit of Helping Support

 Helping a monk who follows the rules may need a little more effort.
 However, one needs to consider the wholesome merits in doing so.
-The close contact required which will usually end up in an impromptu teaching.
-Furthermore, the contact with the lay people for basic support helps improve the monk in his qualities too.
-He is reminded that the lay people are there for his spiritual benefit and that he should be grateful for their support through his own practice and teaching to them.
+The close contact required usually results in an impromptu teaching.
+Furthermore, the contact with laypeople for basic support helps improve the monk’s qualities as well.
+He is reminded that the laypeople are there for his spiritual benefit and that he should be grateful for their support through his practice and teaching to them.

 Summary Poem